This post may contain affiliate links, please see the privacy policy for details.

 • Add the celery leaves, herbs, seasonings, and apple cider vinegar to the pot, then fill the pot with water.
 The water should cover the bones.

 • Place the pot on the stove, and bring to a boil.
 Let boil for 10 minutes then cover and reduce the heat to a low simmer.
-Let the bone broth simmer for 12-18 hours, stirring occasionally.
+Let the bone broth simmer for 12 to 18 hours, stirring occasionally.

 • After 12 to 18 hours, remove the pot from heat.